c3lang/c3-web/src/content/docs/Language Overview/examples.md

 }
 ```

-Improve macro errors with preconditions:
+Improve macro errors with preconditions, so that users are warned of misuse:
 ```c3
 <*
  @param x : "value to square"